When we’re disappointed and in grief, it hurts. Painful moments are thought to bring out our best qualities. Is that a true thought?

 Clenching makes the body feel more pain, more pain convinces the person that the pain is indeed to be feared, fear clenches the body, more pain results, etc.

-The Pain Processing Approach used by Empowered Self Healing is intended to gently counteract the pain and fear cycles.
+The Pain Processing Practice used by Empowered Self Healing is intended to gently counteract the pain and fear cycles.
 By providing soothing sensory experiences while in the midst of suffering, the body and mind learn the discomfort is not all-powerful.

 All while remembering to use the pain signal as a motivator.
 If your feet are cold put on socks without holes whenever possible and step away from the fire.